-General Rate Case-On January 1, 2014, new customer prices went into effect pursuant to the OPUC order issued on PGE's 2014 General Rate Case.
+General Rate Case -On January 1, 2014, new customer prices went into effect pursuant to the OPUC order issued on PGE's 2014 General Rate Case (2014 GRC).
 The OPUC authorized a \$61 million increase in annual revenues, representing an approximate 4% overall increase in customer prices.
 The increase includes improvements to existing power plants and wind forecasting, new Clackamas River fish-sorting facilities, a disaster-preparedness center, technology investments, employee benefit costs and compliance with new federal regulations.
-In addition, the order approves a capital structure of 50% debt and 50% equity, a return on equity of 9.75%, a cost of capital of 7.65%, and an average rate base of approximately \$3.1 billion.
+In addition, the order approved a capital structure of 50% debt and 50% equity, a return on equity of 9.75%, a cost of capital of 7.65%, and an average rate base of approximately \$3.1 billion.

-On February 13, 2014, PGE filed with the OPUC a 2015 General Rate Case, which is based on a 2015 test year.
-PGE requested an \$81 million net increase in annual revenues, representing an approximate 4.6% overall increase in customer prices.
-The net increase in annual revenues consists of the following (in millions):
+On February 13, 2014, PGE filed a 2015 GRC with the OPUC that is based on a 2015 test year.
+PGE originally requested an \$81 million net increase in annual revenues, representing an approximate 4.6% overall increase in customer prices, with a proposed capital structure of 50% debt and 50% equity, a return on equity of 10%, and an average rate base of approximately \$3.9 billion.
+On July 16, 2014, PGE filed testimony supporting a revised revenue requirement in the 2015 GRC proceeding, reflecting the impacts of stipulations reached to date with Staff and interveners, updates to 2015 power cost and load forecasts, and other updates.
+The stipulations are subject to OPUC approval.
+The net increase in annual revenues as originally proposed in the Company's initial filing and as revised consist of the following (in millions):